programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 The `fastai` library provides support for 'differential learning rates', which can be applied to various layers of our model.
 When looking at transfer learning in [the previous part of this lesson](/en/computer-vision-deep-learning-pt1), we saw that the lower layers of a network often learn 'fundamental' visual features, whilst later layers are more task specific.
 As a result, we may not want to update our model with a single learning rate, since we want the lower layers of the model to be updated more slowly than the end layers.
 A simple way of using different learning rates is to use the Python `slice` function.
 In this case, we'll try and pick a learning rate range where the model hasn't shot up yet.

 We saw above how we can save a model that we have already trained - another way to do this is to use a 'callback'.
 [Callbacks](https://perma.cc/8XB7-V8QH) are sometimes used in programming to modify or change the behavior of some code. fastai includes a callback `SaveModelCallback` which, as the name suggests, will save the model.
 By default, it will save the best performing model during your training loop and load it at the end.
-We can also pass in the thing we want fastai to monitor to see things are improving.[^early] In this example, we'll pass in `f1_score`, since this is the metric we are trying to improve.
+We can also pass in the thing we want fastai to monitor to see things are improving.[^3] In this example, we'll pass in `f1_score`, since this is the metric we are trying to improve.

 Let's now train the model for a few more epochs: